algofairness/fatconference-2019-toolkit-tutorial/install.md

     (venv) $ pip3 install pandas altair vega jupyter notebook ...

 We're almost there.
-Now, download the [zip with the actual notebook files we'll be using in this tutorial](tutorial-notebooks.zip) into the `auditing-tutorial` directory, and start the Jupyter notebook application itself:
+Now, download the [zip with the actual notebook files we'll be using in this tutorial](tutorial-notebooks.zip), unzip it into a new directory (below, we're calling it `nb`), and start the Jupyter notebook application itself:

     (venv) $ curl -O https://algofairness.github.io/fatconference-2019-toolkit-tutorial/tutorial-notebooks.zip
 	(venv) $ mkdir nb